 The acoustic data from Lime Kiln was collected from the external hard drive on which they were stored.
 Using the date and time from a spreadsheet and matching .wav file labels, the recordings were paired with the behavioral data and analyzed using Audacity.

-To obtain the acoustic data during studies on the Gato Verde a Lab Core 4 hydrophone array, with a frequency response curve with peak sensitivity at 5kHz connected into two Sound Device 702 solid-state audio recorders was used.
+To obtain the acoustic data during studies on the Gato Verde a Lab Core 4 hydrophone array, with a frequency response curve with peak sensitivity at 5kHz connected to two Sound Device 702 solid-state audio recorders was used.

 The hydrophones were each approximately 10 meters apart (1-2 is 9.93m, 2-3 is 9.78m, 3-4 is 9.96 m) beginning with hydrophone number one, the one closest to the stern port engine; the hydrophones were deployed horizontally behind the Gato Verde.
-The hydrophones were positioned approximately 3.75 meters (depending on our speed) under the surface of the water by a weight of 8 lb. were approximately 6.5 meters (depending on our speed) from the stern port engine of the Gato Verde.
+The hydrophones were positioned approximately 3.75 meters (depending on our speed) under the surface of the water by a weight of 8 lb. and were spaced beginning approximately 6.5 meters (depending on our speed) from the stern port engine of the Gato Verde.
 This kept the hydrophones from getting caught on the motors of other ships passing too close to the stern of the boat.

-The Sound Device’s gains were set at 37 dB and the sampling rate was 44.1 kHz with a 32-bit depth.
-When the orcas were present and vocalizing, the hydrophones were turned on and recording begun in real time.
-The start time of every .wav file was recorded so the acoustic and behavioral data could be compared accurately.
+The Sound Device’s gains were set at 37 dB and the sampling rate was 44.1 kHz with a 16-bit depth.
+When the orcas were present and vocalizing, the hydrophones were turned on and recording began in real time.
+The start time of every .wav file was recorded, so the acoustic and behavioral data could be compared accurately.

 Behavioral Study

 The behavioral portion of this research focused on pod direction change.
 I defined a direction change as any change in direction that was of an angle between 90° and 180° from a previous direction.
-The new direction heading had to be kept for at least 12 minutes, so milling behavior and non-directional movement were not counted as rapid changes in direction.
+The new direction heading had to be kept for at least 12 minutes, so milling behavior and non-directional movement were not counted as changes in direction.
 A change in direction was not recorded unless it occurred when approximately 70% of the pod changed direction.

 The behavioral data from Lime Kiln was taken from the master sheet, combined and organized on a separate sheet in the following columns: Date, behavioral data start and stop time, recording start and stop time, number of whales, and direction change time.